shaungibson1987/DataExtractQC/USER_GUIDE.md

 - The program will never overwrite your original include.txt file.

 ## Need help?
-If you have questions or problems, contact your data team or open an issue on the GitHub page.
+If you have questions or problems, contact shaun.gibson@yonderdatasolutions.com or open an issue on the GitHub page.

 ---